Arc4NE01/steam-price-tracker/README.md

 start.bat   launcher
 ```

-Your wishlist/price data lives in `backend/prices.db`, which is gitignored — nothing personal gets committed.
+Your wishlist/price data lives in `backend/prices.db`, which is gitignored so nothing personal gets committed.